flopezag/fiware-user-creation/README.md

 ## Support

-The support of this service is under github.
+The support of this service is under GitHub.
 You can create your [issues](https://github.com/flopezag/fiware-user-creation/issues/new) and they will be resolved by the development team in the following sprint.

 ## License

-\(c) 2017-2019 FIWARE Foundation, e.V., Apache License 2.0
+\(c) 2017-2021 FIWARE Foundation, e.V., Apache License 2.0